 Without enough TMG, biosynthesis can slow down, telomeres can shorten, and genetic errors, also called transcription errors, multiply, and health is definitely worse.

 OTHER TMG BENEFITS

 Note: Other doctors use the words sympathetic dominance differently, usually to mean a sympathetic state of body chemistry.
-This is very different and has nothing to do with sympathetic dominance.
-For more, read Sympathetic Dominance on this website.
+This is very different and has nothing to do with sympathetic dominance, as the word is used on this website.

 TMG good for those with an MTHFR defect.
-Over 50% of the world’s population today has a mild to severe copying error in their cells that causes low levels of synthesis of folate in their bodies.
+Over 50% of the world’s population today has a mild to severe copying error in their cells that reduces the biosynthesis of folate in their bodies.
 This is mistakenly called a “genetic defect”, when it is no such thing.
-It is a transcription error or polymorphism or gene expression.
-This is an error in copying the DNA code, and not necessarily in the DNA code itself.
-For more on this, read MTHFR Defects, Genetic Defects and Genetic Testing on this website.
+It is a transcription error or polymorphism or abnormal gene expression.

 Anti-oxidant and anti-inflammatory effects.
 These appear to be true, although I have not seen much medical literature about them.
 Perhaps more studies will be done on this in the future.